BaileyAndrew/antGLasso-Implementation/README.md

 If we shuffle the data, we can still do a good job at recovering the video.
 The recovery method is: pick a random frame as the starting frame.
 Next, choose whichever frame is most associated with this frame (that hasn't already been used) and choose that to be the next frame.
 Repeat this process.
 The rows and columns were shuffled as well, so we do a similar method.
+However, unlike frames, they aren't cyclical, so we have to figure out what the first row(/column) is.
+Middle rows should have two valid connections (above and below them), but the top and bottom rows should only have one.
+Thus we pick whichever row has the most lopsided connections to be our starting point.

 ## Data